sultania-p/New-York-City-Food-Inspections/README.md

 ## Tools

-I have used below tools for the project:
+Below tools have been utilized for the various segments involving Data Profiling, Modeling, Integration and BI Reporting and Visualizations:

 <p align="center">
     <br>
 	<a href="#">